 - Visit the POS/cash register vendors.
 They always need to sell the paper rolls to customers along with the machines.

 - Online marketing.
 You can build your company website to display your products, advertise on Google and other social media.
-Or even you can build an e-commerce website that support online order and payment.
-Study other web sites and identify the ones that are appealing.
-There are many, many poorly designed web sites out there.
-Having an strong internet presence is virtually a requirement in today’s business world; if you don’t, your competition will!
+Or even you can build an e-commerce website that supports online order and payment.
+Study other websites and identify the ones that are appealing.
+There are many, many poorly designed websites out there.
+Having a strong internet presence is virtually a requirement in today’s business world; if you don’t, your competition will!

 - There are many other marketing strategies out there.
 For example, you can print advertising on your paper rolls and market them as an advertising medium.
 You might even give free paper rolls to a customer (such as a shopping mall), and charge only for the advertising.

 At first, however, because your brand is new, you will need a vigorous marketing drive to get your brand known and get your name out.
 For example, you might offer special prices to first-time customers.
 It’s a good idea to hire a professional advertising consultant to help you develop strategies to drive sales.